DRIFTYY777/HEIC/README.md

 This code is released under the [License Name](Link to License) license.
 You are free to use, modify, and distribute the code under the terms of the license.

-I hope this comprehensive README file empowers you to successfully utilize your HEIC Converter project!

 ## Additional Notes

-Consider adding a progress bar or status indicator for bulk conversions in future.
+Consider adding a progress bar or status indicator for bulk conversions.
 Explore implementing more advanced features like image resizing or compression options.
+Provide clear instructions within the app's interface to guide users through the conversion process.
+I hope this comprehensive README file empowers you to experience the ease and convenience of using your HEIC Converter app!